-Green belt is a different ballgame (Judo experts realise I skipped orange.)
+Green belt is a different ballgame (Judo experts realize I skipped orange.)
 It is no longer about technique, it is about what works.
 It's about fluency and effectiveness.
-At these levels outcome becomes dominant over output, you are ready to face management in the ever recurring debate about efficiency vs. effectiveness.
+At these levels outcome becomes dominant over output, you are ready to face management in the ever-recurring debate about efficiency vs. effectiveness.

 Traditionally this was the realm of the Product Manager.
-Product Management is responsible for bridging what the market needs, the technology can deliver and the constraints of the organisation.
+Product Management is responsible for bridging what the market needs, the technology can deliver and the constraints of the organization.
 This is what Scrum calls the Product Owner.
-This implies however that the Product Owner knows what the market needs and that means he needs to be out there talking to users, buyers and the eco-system of the Product and that is serious time consuming.
+This implies however that the Product Owner knows what the market needs and that means he needs to be out there talking to users, buyers and the eco-system of the Product and that is serious time-consuming.

-It is therefor that this level can not just be achieved by your own skill set (which definably needs to evolve since the previous level) but also relies on the organisational maturity.
+It is therefore that this level can not just be achieved by your own skill set (which definably needs to evolve since the previous level) but also relies on the organizational maturity.
 After all, they will have to deal with you being less around, which is great!
-It means that the team and the environment has enough domain knowledge to build stuff without you needing to go through all de details or needing to defend to internal stakeholders.
+It means that the team and the environment have enough domain knowledge to build stuff without you needing to go through all de details or needing to defend to internal stakeholders.

-Not all organisations achieve this level, a sub-optimal solution is to split the market (outside) and development (inside) roles, but be aware that a lot is lost in translation.
-In some situations it can lead to an ivory tower of Product Management and a development department that has lost touch with the problem they are solving in favour of efficiency.
+Not all organizations achieve this level, a sub-optimal solution is to split the market (outside) and development (inside) roles, but be aware that a lot is lost in translation.
+In some situations, it can lead to an ivory tower of Product Management and a development department that has lost touch with the problem they are solving in favor of efficiency.